blowdart/AspNetSameSiteSamples/AspNet35CSharp/README.md

 .NET Framework 3.5 has no built-in support for the [sameSite](https://www.owasp.org/index.php/SameSite) attribute, however it can be added to a cookie by manually appending the attribute and value to the `Path` property on a `Cookie` instance.

+*This code is unsupported, and Microsoft will only support you for sameSite issues if you upgrade to .NET 4.7.2.*

 ### <a name="sampleCode"></a>Writing the sameSite attribute

 Following is an example of how to write a sameSite attribute on a cookie;